Enrollment

 What is Enrolment?

-Say you are a health clinic that provides health care to beneficiaries in your community.
+Say you are a health clinic providing health care to your community's beneficiaries.
 You would need a way to keep track of the beneficiary's health records at your clinic, hence you would want to register them in your system and store information for subsequent visits, health issues, and treatments.

 Registering a new beneficiary is the enrolment process in Simprints ID.